-A variety of graduate positions are available across the three departments.
+A variety of graduate positions are available across the two departments.
 Each department is looking for people with different qualifications and runs its own recruitment process.
 Please ensure you are aware of the individual requirements for each position in order to put your best foot forward.

 - The application process What is the department looking for and how to submit the best application?